-Concourse C/D was built in 1985 to serve as an interim facility and will eventually be replaced by a permanent facility.
+Concourse C/D was completed in 1985 to serve as an interim facility and will eventually be replaced by a permanent facility.
 The concourse is 550,000 square feet and has 47 airline gates.

 Regional Concourse A opened on May 2, 1999 with more than 110,000 square feet to serve 36 regional aircraft positions.

-The Z-gates opened on August 1, 2005 as a new part of the Main Terminal.
+The Z Gates opened on August 1, 2005 as a new part of the Terminal.
 This is a permanent 20,800-square-foot facility built with 5 airline gates, currently deployed in a 4-gate configuration.

 The AeroTrain system opened to passengers on January 26, 2010.
 Read more about the construction of this system.

 The airport also maintains a fleet of 19 Mobile Lounges and 30 Plane Mates, which offer a unique service transporting passengers between airport facilities and the aircraft.

 Mobile Lounges and Plane Mates offer a unique service transporting passengers between the Terminal and Concourses A and D.